canonical/data-science-stack/docs/how-to/jupyter-notebook.rst

 List created notebooks
 ----------------------

-You can check the current state of all notebooks within your Data Science Stack (DSS) environment.
+You can check the current state of all notebooks within your DSS environment.
 To view the full list, run:

 .. code-block:: bash